 She loves the countryside, travel, running and yoga and is shortly embarking on Yoga Teacher Training, which she hopes to bring to cancer patients in the NHS in the future.

-Roberta (Robi) is the Head of Quality of Life at HC-One, one of the largest health and social care providers in the UK.
-She has 20 years’ experience within operational and quality related roles in the sector.
-Robi studied economic history and psychology in Italy and relocated to the UK in 2003 to set up an advocacy project for people with profound disabilities, which received formal recognition from HRH the Countess of Wessex for empowering people with profound disabilities to have a voice in decisions relating to their lives and the care that they receive.
+Until quite recently, Roberta (Robi) was the Head of Quality of Life at HC-One, one of the largest health and social care providers in the UK.
+She has over 20 years’ experience within operational and quality related roles in the sector.
+Robi studied economic history and psychology in Italy and relocated to the UK in 2003 to set up an advocacy project, which received formal recognition from HRH the Countess of Wessex for empowering people with profound disabilities to have a voice in decisions relating to their lives and the care that they receive.

 She has committed her career to promoting personalised care and advocates for people receiving care to be recognised as individuals and to have control over the choices regarding their care and quality of life.

 She is extremely passionate about value-based technology that can drive better outcomes for people receiving care.